Ninti is committed to several of 2020’s Closing the Gap targets, especially those addressing Aboriginal and Torres Strait Islander education:

 In collaboration with NCVER, Ninti produced a good practice guide that synthesised research data to identify how retention and completion can be improved (to improve employability) and what other indicators of success (apart from completion) are important outcomes of training in remote communities.
 The project contributed to furthering our understanding of Aboriginal and Torres Strait Islander experiences with VET in remote areas and explored the factors that boost engagement and retention in training and ensure that training meets the needs of these learners and their communities.

 This 6-year research used a case study approach to explore pathways between learning and livelihoods for Aboriginal and/or Torres Strait Islander people in remote Australia.
 The project found that current pathway-to-employment initiatives fail to recognise the motivations and aspirations of local Aboriginal peoples; they see local strengths and assets as barriers to be overcome or, alternatively, fail to recognise them at all.
 It does not matter how well service providers collaborate or how well training is linked to jobs; local resident buy-in is paramount to improve employment outcomes in remote Aboriginal and Torres Strait Islander communities.
-Learning and work which appear to support economic engagement and employment retention include experiences that are voluntary and negotiated; that extend rather than discount or fight identity; that are legitimate activities from a local perspective; and that bring social benefit or are community/family-oriented.
 Research results were disseminated widely, with the project publishing a number of journal papers, presenting at conferences and creating other end-user publications.

 Review of the Warlpiri Education and Training Trust